 Returns the memory access object associated with this point.
+MemoryAccess points are described in section 4.22.1.

 Returns the BPatchSnippetHandles for the BPatch_snippets that are associated with the point.
 If argument when is BPatch_callBefore, then BPatchSnippetHandles for snippets installed immediately before this point will be returned.
 Alternatively, if when is BPatch_callAfter, then BPatchSnippetHandles for snippets installed immediately after this point will be returned.